Elijah’s Ministry for Today: Finding Courage, Faith, and Quiet Obedience

 Where our resources feel like a jar nearly empty, steady our hearts.
 Give daily bread—wisdom for decisions, strength for disappointments, peace for anxious minds.
 For those in hidden faithfulness, remind them that You see.
 For those weary after great effort, grant rest and the grace to be fed.

 Form in us the courage Elijah showed on the mountain and the humility he learned in the wilderness.
 Turn our prayers toward Your honor, our words toward truth, and our deeds toward mercy.
-Help us notice the people You’re placing beside us to encourage and mentor, as Elijah did with Elisha.
+Help us notice the people You’re placing beside us to encourage and mentor, as Elijah did with the faithful Elisha.

 Lead us not by thunder alone but by Your gentle voice.
 Renew hope in our homes, workplaces, and neighborhoods.
 Make our lives small altars where faith burns with steady flame.
 In the name of Jesus, who strengthens the faint and welcomes the fearful, amen.